mapzen/styleguide/README.md

 🚧 `master` branch is live 🚧

-If you’d like to edit locally, Styleguide requires [Node](https://nodejs.org/) and can be built and tested with these commands:
+If you’d like to edit locally, Styleguide requires [Node](https://nodejs.org/) and uses [Gulp](http://gulpjs.com) to generate files in `dist` directory from sources in `src/site`.
+Build and test with these commands:

 1. `npm install`
 2. `gulp build` (or `./node_modules/.bin/gulp build` if _gulp_ not found)